Drew-Meseck/Cap-and-Trade-Simulation/README.md

 5) Drag input sliders to desired values, and select the auction status, and select "Start" this should run the model!

+# Note about Experiments:

+If you would like to run the experiments, the batchrunner used is the MASTER version of BatchRunnerMP rather than the STABLE version.
+This file is the batchrunner.py file that exists here: https://github.com/projectmesa/mesa/blob/master/mesa/batchrunner.py so if need be replace the version of the batchrunner you have with this file as it is not the one that comes with the pip install of mesa.

+This is necessary as the multiprocessing is very useful for running the experiments in a reasonable time!
+All experiments are contained within the jupyter notebook Experiments.ipynb.